popphp/docs/user_guide/http_and_the_web.rst

 The session sub-component gives you multiple ways to interact with the ``$_SESSION`` variable and store and retrieve data to it.
 The following are supported:

-* basic sessions
+* Managing basic sessions and session values
-* session expirations
+* Creating namespaced sessions
-* namespaced sessions
+* Setting session value expirations
-* request-based sessions
+* Setting request-based session values

 **Basic Sessions**